 \section{Method}

-In this section, we present a variational algorithm for computing quantum strategies in non-local games.
+In this section, we present a variational quantum algorithm for computing quantum strategies of nonlocal games.
 Let $\ket{\psi}$ be the shared entangled state between the players and $\mathcal{M}_{a|q} = \bigotimes_i \mathcal{M}_{a_i|q_i}$ be the joint POVM applied to that state for question $q$, returning $a$ with probability $p(a|q) = \langle \mathcal{M}_{a|q} \rangle$.
-It was noted by \cite{Bharti_2020} that fixing these measurement operators gives a Hamiltonian whose ground state is the optimal shared state for those measurement settings.
-This fact has been used with reinforcement learning to optimize measurement settings while selecting the optimal shared state through exact diagonalization \cite{bharti2019teach}.
+It was noted in \cite{Bharti_2020} that fixing these measurement operators gives a Hamiltonian whose ground state is the optimal shared state for this measurement setting.
+This fact has been used with reinforcement learning to optimize measurements while selecting the optimal shared state through exact diagonalization \cite{bharti2019teach}.